Ryan Ozawa: Awards

 In 1999, Ozawa received the "Carol Burnett Fund for Responsible Journalism" award.
 In 2017, HVCA awarded him the "Startup Champion of the Year" award.
 In 2013 he was named a "SBH Business Booster" by the Small Business Hawaii Entrepreneurial Education Foundation, due to his involvement in his community, as well as trying to speak up for businesses and entrepreneurs.
 In 2017, HVCA awarded him the "Startup Champion of the Year" award.

 Culture

 Ozawa and his wife produced a podcast about the television show Lost, and will be featured in a 2024 documentary about the show.

-When a federal judge in Hawaii placed a temporary block on President Donald J. Trump's travel ban, supporters of the ban spread the Twitter hashtag campaign #BoycottHawaii.
+When a federal judge in Hawaii placed a temporary block on President Donald Trump's travel ban, supporters of the ban spread the Twitter hashtag campaign #BoycottHawaii.
 Ozawa, whose Twitter account has the handle @Hawaii, was the subject of a significant amount of invective from these protesters, due to the impression that the Twitter account was associated with the State government.